PrintersForAnts/AntHead/UserMods/ZeroClick_left_ducting/readme.md

 ### Step 2
-Loop back the wire and place it back in the hole it comes out, but now in the wire-guide that goes underneat the fan. <br> Not easy to draw in Rhino, to make a wire loop, but you will get it what i mean :blush: <br>
+Loop back the wire and place it back in the hole it comes out, but now in the wire-guide that goes underneat the fan. <br> Carefully help the wires, that the loop disappears inside the ducting, and nothing is sticking out the back. <br>
+Not easy to draw in Rhino, to make a wire loop, but you will get it what i mean :blush: <br>
 <p align="center"><img width="300" src="assets/ZeroClick_wiring_step2.png"></p>